mikegfisher/feedback/.github/ISSUE_TEMPLATE/task.md

 ##
 #### Related issue(s)
-- #1 Link to issue in this repo
+- #1 Link to issue in this repo.
-- user/repo#1 Link to issue in another repo
+- user/repo#1 Link to issue in _another_ repo.